 Refrigerant circulates through evaporator, compressor, condenser, expansion valve and continues this cycle.

 Now, let’s understand the parts of the components of a basic refrigeration cycle.
 Have you seen any inside view of our home split air conditioner during maintenance?
 Or have you visited any air conditioners repair shop?

-There are various kinds of refrigeration machines or air conditioners, but basic refrigeration cycle has a basic cycle.
+There are various kinds of refrigeration machines or air conditioners, but the basic refrigeration cycle has a basic cycle.

 Let’s start to learn the main parts of the refrigeration cycle,

-The main functions of evaporator are,
+The main functions of the evaporator are,

 The main functions of the compressor are:

-The expansion valve is placed after the condenser and before evaporator.
+The expansion valve is placed after the condenser and before the evaporator.
 The main function shall be as follows,

 Refrigerant is the main working fluid in the refrigeration cycle.
 There are a few main characteristics of refrigerant by which it is selected.
 Normally, the following refrigerants are widely used in various refrigeration industries: